Table of contents

 This is a photo of real papules caused by Cat-scratch disease:

-Approximately 90% of pregnant women, 70% of adolescent females, and 40% of adolescent males (many of whom participate in sports) have stretch marks.
+- Approximately 90% of pregnant women, 70% of adolescent females, and 40% of adolescent males (many of whom participate in sports) have stretch marks.

 Below is a photo of typical stretch marks:

 As shown below, a search for “rash bartonella” on Google Images returns several photos that are likely stretch marks and not skin manifestations of Bartonella.
 The top hit is from the pseudoscience organization LymeDisease.org.

 What is real Bartonella?

 Several Bartonella species are known to infect humans.
 Bartonella henselae causes cat-scratch disease because the bacteria is transmitted to humans from a scratch of a cat.

 For Trench fever and serious complications of Bartonella, the CDC recommends consulting with an infectious disease expert and treating with antibiotics.

 Given the known characteristics of Bartonella, the claims of chronic tick-borne Bartonella infections are simply not supported by science.
 A real Bartonella infection bears little resemblance to how it is portrayed in non-science-based forums online.

 Despite claims by chronic Lyme activists of numerous chronic tick-borne coinfections, a 2014 scientific review concluded: